lyket-dev/lyket/packages/react/README.md

 ##### Required props

-- **apiKey**: you can get your public API key by registering on [Lyket](https://app.lyket.dev).
+- **apiKey**: **string** - You can get your public API key by registering on [Lyket](https://app.lyket.dev).

 ##### Optional props

-- **theme**: allows you to provide your custom colors and style to buttons.
-It just applies to some of the templates.
+- **theme**: **Record<'colors' | 'fonts' | 'fontWeights', Record<string, string>>** - Allows you to change the default buttons color scheme and font/fontWeights.
+It doesn't apply to all templates.
 Read more about it in the _Styling buttons_ section at the end of this document.

-- **recaptchaSiteKey**: if you enabled reCAPTCHA you need to provide your public key.
+- **recaptchaSiteKey**: **string** - If you enabled reCAPTCHA you need to provide your public key.
 Read more in the _ReCAPTCHA_ section at the end of this document.

-## The buttons
+## The button components

 Once you configured the Provider you can start adding buttons anywhere in your app.

-There are three different button types that have different behaviours and purposes, but they all share these basic features and props:
+You can choose among three different button types that have different behaviours and purposes, but they all share these basic features and props:

 - As soon as a button component is mounted, a fetch request is made to retrieve info on the button that identifies with id and namespace that you provided.
 If no button is found, a new one will be created using the id/namespace identifier.